mgwalker/advent-of-code/2021/src/day15/README.md

 </article>

 <article class="day-desc"><h2 id="part2">--- Part Two ---</h2><p>Now that you know how to find low-risk paths in the cave, you can try to find your way out.</p>
-<p>The entire cave is actually <strong>are 1 higher</strong> than the tile immediately up or left of it.
+<p>The entire cave is actually <strong>five times larger in both dimensions</strong> than you thought; the area you originally scanned is just one tile in a 5x5 tile area that forms the full map.
+Your original map tile repeats to the right and downward; each time the tile repeats to the right or downward, all of its risk levels <strong>are 1 higher</strong> than the tile immediately up or left of it.
 However, risk levels above <code>9</code> wrap back around to <code>1</code>.
 So, if your original map had some position with a risk level of <code>8</code>, then that same position on each of the 25 total tiles would be as follows:</p>
 <pre><code>8 9 1 2 3
 9 1 2 3 4
 1 2 3 4 5